Bearer/bearer/README.md

 git clone https://github.com/Bearer/bear-publishing.git
 ```

 *Alternatively, you can use your own application.
-Check the [supported languages](#supported-language) to see if your stack supports a policy report.*
+Check the [supported languages](#supported-language) to see if your stack supports a summary report.*

 Now, run the scan command with `curio scan` on the project directory: